basvdijk/DomustoDash/README.md

 # DomustoDash for Domoticz
 An adaptive, highly customizable dashboard for Domoticz with support for themes, color schemes and widgets.

+# Warning
+Please use DomustoDash on your own risk.
+This dashboard is under heavy development.
+Your own created themes and widgets might become broken during updates on DomoticzDash.

+## Themes

 #### Theme: `default` based on [frontpage.html](https://www.domoticz.com/forum/viewtopic.php?f=8&t=4698)
 ![DumustoDash screenshot](http://usto.nl/misc/domusto/DomustoDash-desktop.png)